Brian Johnson (pitcher): Minor leagues

 The Boston Red Sox selected Johnson in the first round, with the 31st pick, of the 2012 MLB draft.
 He signed with the Red Sox on June 27, and received a signing bonus of $1,575,000.

-Johnson made his professional debut with the Lowell Spinners of the Class A-Short Season New York–Penn League after signing.
+Johnson made his professional debut with the Lowell Spinners of the Low–A New York–Penn League after signing.
 Due to his heavy workload with Florida, the Red Sox limited Johnson's appearances for the rest of the season.
 He appeared in four games for Lowell, and had his season end prematurely when a line drive broke the orbital bones in his face during the annual Futures at Fenway event.
-In 2013, Johnson began the season with the Greenville Drive of the Class A South Atlantic League and was promoted to the Salem Red Sox of the Class A-Advanced Carolina League in August.
+In 2013, Johnson began the season with the Greenville Drive of the Single–A South Atlantic League and was promoted to the Salem Red Sox of the High–A Carolina League in August.
 The Red Sox assigned Johnson to Salem at the beginning of the 2014 season.
-After making five starts for Salem, he was promoted to the Portland Sea Dogs of the Class AA Eastern League in May.
+After making five starts for Salem, he was promoted to the Portland Sea Dogs of the Double–A Eastern League in May.
 The Red Sox named Johnson their Minor League Pitcher of the Year at the end of the 2014 season, after going 13–3 with 132 strikeouts and a 2.13 ERA.